vhaudiquet/ubuntu-project-docs/docs/contributors/advanced/plus-one-maintenance.md

 migration, or merges, although participants are expected to already understand those notions and have at least *some* experience with them.

-While some teams are committed to have people on +1 on a regular basis, others can pick up the occasional shift, in accordance with their managers.
+While some Canonical teams are committed to having people on +1 duty on a regular basis, others can pick up the occasional shift, in accordance with their managers.

 It is possible, and encouraged, to shadow someone experienced on their shift before signing up for one.

-### Shift duration
+## Shift duration

 Most regular contributors pick up shifts for an entire work week.
 This allows them to take the time to dig deeply into thorny issues that would be difficult